Pick out your swimsuit, snatch your towel, and solar display screen – it is time for New York City’s seashores to open.

 Address: Fort Wadsworth to Miller Field, Midland Beach

 Midland Beach shares the Franklin D. Roosevelt Boardwalk with its neighbor, South Beach, and is the much less crowded of the 2.
-Attractions include courts for tennis and shuffle ball, a playground, and a sea turtle fountain for children.
+Attractions include courts for tennis and shuffle balls, a playground, and a sea turtle fountain for children.
 There are also unfastened parking plenty and cell charging stations on a web page, and barbecuing is allowed on Midland and Lincoln Avenues.

 Borough: Bronx